cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

       13818066809895115352007386748515426880336692474882178609894547503885

-Since decaf448 is a prime-order group, every element except the identity is a generator, but for interoperability a canonical generator is selected.
-This generator can be internally represented by 2*`B`, where `B` is the edwards448 basepoint, enabling reuse of existing precomputation for scalar multiplication.
+Since decaf448 is a prime-order group, every element except the identity is a generator; however, for interoperability, a canonical generator is selected.
+This generator can be internally represented by 2*B, where B is the edwards448 base point, enabling reuse of existing precomputation for scalar multiplication.
 This is its encoding as produced by the function specified in (#encoding448):